 3. Boosting immunity: Hinoki cypress essential oil is said to boost the immune system by stimulating the production of white blood cells.
 This can help the body fight off infection and disease.

-See also Chocolate Mint Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Chamomile Essential Oil: A Guide to Benefits, Uses and Side Effects

 4. Reducing stress: Hinoki cypress essential oil is often used as a natural way to reduce stress and anxiety.
 The oil is thought to have calming and relaxant effects on the body.